Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

   - [`addRepos.sh`](./addRepos.sh) add `zypper addrepo`, ignore `zypper refresh` because this is already present and
   - [`instZypper.sh`](./instZypper.sh) add `zypper install`.

+Please uninstall after manual installation, e.g. with `yast`, extend the scripts accordingly and run them to reinstall with scripts.

 ## Installation with yum and `zypper` <a id="instYZ"></a>